J'maine Hopgood: 2023

 Hopgood represented the Indigenous All Stars in the 2023 All Stars match.

 Hopgood made his club debut for Parramatta in round 1 of the 2023 NRL season against Melbourne which saw the club lose 16–12 in golden point extra-time.

 In round 3 against Manly, Hopgood threw a wild offload in the final five minutes of the match as Parramatta were narrowly behind the scoreboard.
 The pass was taken by Manly player Haumole Olakau'atu who raced away to score the match winning try.
 Parramatta would lose the game 34–30.

 In May, Hopgood re-signed with Parramatta until the end of 2025.
 In round 11, Hopgood scored his first try for Parramatta in their 26–18 loss against Canberra.

 Hopgood played a total of 24 matches for Parramatta in the 2023 NRL season as the club finished 10th and missed the finals.

 2024

 On 27 May, Hopgood was selected by Queensland ahead of the 2024 State of Origin series.

+He had little involvement in the match, but was on the receiving end of a crunching tackle from former Panthers teammate Liam Martin.
 On 16 June, Hopgood was not selected by Queensland for game two after failing to recover from a back injury.

 On 27 June, it was announced that Hopgood would miss the remainder of the 2024 NRL season after requiring back surgery.
 On 28 August 2024, it was announced that Hopgood had extended his contract with Parramatta until the end of the 2027 season.